Be honest, when was the last time you stopped to think about the payment network you use?

 For most people, there’s little difference between the two networks.
 Visa has a slight edge in terms of international acceptance, whereas the payment protection features of Mastercard will appeal to people who do a lot of online purchasing.

-If you’d like to learn more about making purchases on the web, check out our online shopping guide.
+If you’d like to learn more about making purchases on the web, check out our online shopping guide and whether it’s safer to use credit or debit cards for online shopping.